Guantanamo Bay Naval Base: Cold War and beyond

 The curtain forms part of a "no man's land" that encircles the base.
 This area is complete with perimeter patrols, outposts featuring sandbags, and watchtowers, and has been complemented with barbed wire fences, minefields, and cacti.
 Apart from the cacti, both U.S. and Cuban troops erected, maintained, and otherwise manned these defenses, primarily to prevent checkpoint evasion and possible invasion from the other side.

 U.S. and Cuban troops placed some 55,000 anti-personnel and anti-tank land mines across the "no man's land" around the perimeter of the naval base, creating the second-largest minefield in the world, and the largest in the Western Hemisphere.
-Initially, the mines were laid down by US troops, who also laid down signs stating that the landmines were "precautions" and should not be viewed as "aggressive".
+Initially, the mines were laid down by US troops, who also posted signs stating that the landmines were "precautions" and should not be viewed as "aggressive".
 In response, Cuban troops also laid down their own mines, with both sides completing their minefields in 1961.
 Between 1961 and 1965, landmine explosions resulted in the deaths of at least 10 people, including as the result of engineering accidents and late-night partygoers.
 On 16 May 1996, U.S. President Bill Clinton ordered the demining of the American field.
 They have since been replaced with motion and sound sensors to detect intruders on the base.
 The Cuban government has not removed its corresponding minefield outside the perimeter.

 During the Cuban Missile Crisis in 1962, the families of military personnel were evacuated from the base.
 Notified of the evacuation on 22 October, evacuees were told to pack one suitcase per family member, to bring evacuation and immunization cards, to tie pets in the yard, to leave the keys to the house on the dining table, and to wait in front of the house for buses.
-Dependents travelled to the airfield for flights to the United States, or to ports for passage aboard evacuation ships.
+Dependents traveled to the airfield for flights to the United States, or to ports for passage aboard evacuation ships.
 After the crisis was resolved, family members were allowed to return to the base in December 1962.